Frequently Asked Questions

 "How long should my revision notes be?
 To whom are they addressed?"

 Revision notes should be addressed to the editor and associate editor.
 The associate editor’s report is intended to serve as a guide to the revision.
 In the revision notes, authors should discuss how they handled the concerns highlighted by the associate editor.
 Authors do not have to address all the concerns raised by the reviewers nor follow every recommendation.
 While the concerns and recommendations offered by the reviewers may have great merit, the review process at JCR is intended to provide a focused set of changes needed for the paper to meet the requisite level of contribution.
 Hence, the reviews are first filtered and organized by the AE report, which generally serves the key point of contact in the revision.
 The editor may also underscore particular points but in most cases will point authors to the AE report.
+Please do not include page numbers throughout the text of your revision notes because they will not be accurate after we convert the manuscript.
+However, please number the actual pages in your revision notes.

 "Is it possible for me to talk to the editor on the phone or in person about my paper?"

 All inquiries and comments about manuscripts should be in writing.
 Keeping things in writing provides good record keeping, which is especially important if for some reason we need an editor change (that mostly comes up during recruiting, senior and junior, when conflicts of interest can arise but other times as well), allows the editor time to reflect on answers, and, critically, it allows the editor to consult with the AE before providing any responses.
 Since the AE is the shepherd for the paper, especially in revision, that is especially important.
 There is also the concern resulting from the editor giving a green light on approaches or changes and then later judging those components of the paper.
 That would put the editor is an awkward combination of roles, at best, and it excludes the expert reviewer input.
 We strive to ensure the editor does not end up both consultant/contributor and evaluator.
 This preference for written discussion is not meant as a barrier, however, and you are encouraged to write with questions especially if something in the reports or the editor’s letter is not clear.
-Please direct your correspondence to the JCR address (email@example.com) and the editor should be able to get back to you in a timely fashion
+Please direct your correspondence to the JCR editorial office and the editor should be able to get back to you in a timely fashion.

 “Are there specific instructions for reviewers?”

-Yes, please see http://ejcr.org/instr-revs.htm for reviewer instructions.
+Yes, please see our instructions for reviewers.

 “How long should my review be?”